 Cleaning the house, however, can have risks.
 “Not only do I tend to drop things, but uncontrolled jerks often cause me to hit a wall, chair, or table while doing housework,” said one member.

 |How does dyskinesia affect your daily life?

 Click here to share your experience in the comments below.

 Driving with dyskinesia can also be dangerous, say members of MyParkinsonsTeam who still drive.
 “The scariest time for my dyskinesia is when I get an unexpected jerk while driving,” admitted one member.
 “It can jerk me out of the center of my lane.”

 Because dyskinesia causes people to move around so much, it can sometimes cause weight loss.
 Several members note they’ve dropped pounds since dyskinesia started.

 “I have a huge problem with weight loss and have been told it’s from the dyskinesia,” shared one member.
 “Weight loss happens if you never stop moving 24/7,” added another.
-“My dyskinesia was so bad, I was moving non-stop and losing weight.
+“My dyskinesia was so bad, I was moving nonstop and losing weight.
 If I lose any more, I’ll have to tie myself to the weights instead of lifting them,” said another member.

-Another member said, “Living alone makes it more difficult to monitor.
+Another member commented, “Living alone makes it more difficult to monitor.
 I try to notice small changes and write them down in a journal with date, time, frequency, and what happened, to share with my doctor and neurologist.”